 If you’re thinking about a specific number, hold that thought – it’s already wrong!

-When it comes to rows, Tableau can basically utilize an unlimited number of them.
+When it comes to rows in the Tableau interview questions, it can utilize an unlimited number of them.
 This is because of a couple of reasons.
 First of all, the rows do not take up a lot of space – they are comparatively minuscule.
 Additionally, Tableau is configured in a way to only load and display the rows that are needed at that specific time and situation.
 This way, it lowers the encumbrance of the platform even more.

 Question 3: What’s the use of a ‘secondary axis’?

-Secondary axes almost exclusively serve a single purpose – to help you analyze your data in an easier manner.
+Secondary axes almost exclusively serve a single purpose – to help you quickly analyze your data.

 A secondary axis is usually added near the primary one.
 It offers additional specificity when analyzing and comparing data.

 Question 4: Can you test performance with Tableau?

 You could go and say that this is one of the trickier Tableau interview questions, since answering it wrong would probably show your employers that you do lack knowledge and experience with Tableau.